docker/docs/content/desktop/settings/windows.md

 >
 > If you are using a PAC file hosted on a web server, make sure to add the MIME type `application/x-ns-proxy-autoconfig` for the `.pac` file extension on the server or website.
 Without this configuration, the PAC file may not be parsed correctly.

-#### Proxy authentication
+### Proxy authentication

 Docker Desktop supports Basic, Kerberos and NTLM proxy authentication methods.

-##### Basic authentication
+#### Basic authentication

 If your proxy uses Basic authentication, Docker Desktop prompts developers for a username and password and caches the credentials.
 All passwords are stored securely in the OS credential store.
 It will request re-authentication if that cache is removed.

 It's recommended that you use an `https://` URL for HTTP/HTTPS proxies to protect passwords during network transit.
 Docker Desktop also supports TLS 1.3 for communication with proxies.

-##### Kerberos and NTLM authentication
+#### Kerberos and NTLM authentication

+> [!NOTE]
+>
-Kerberos and NTLM proxy authentication are available for Business subscribers with Docker Desktop version 4.30 and later.
-No additional configuration is needed beyond specifying the proxy IP address and port.
+> Available for Docker Business subscribers with Docker Desktop version 4.30 and later.

 Developers are no longer interrupted by prompts for proxy credentials as authentication is centralized.
 This also reduces the risk of account lockouts due to incorrect sign in attempts.

-If your proxy offers multiple authentication schemes in 407(Proxy Authentication Required) response, Docker Desktop by default selects Basic authentication scheme.
-If your proxy server is properly configured for Kerberos or NTLM authentication, you can enable Kerberos/NTLM proxy authentication during Docker Desktop installation.
-To do that, you will have install Docker Deskop from command line and pass the installer flag '--proxy-enable-kerberosntlm'.
-Available with Docker Desktop 4.32 and later.
+If your proxy offers multiple authentication schemes in 407 (Proxy Authentication Required) response, Docker Desktop by default selects the Basic authentication scheme.

+##### Docker Desktop version 4.30 to 4.31

+To enable Kerberos or NTLM proxy authentication, no additional configuration is needed beyond specifying the proxy IP address and port.

+##### Docker Desktop version 4.32 and later

+To enable Kerberos or NTLM proxy authentication, you can either:
+ - Specify the proxy IP address and port
+ - Pass the `--proxy-enable-kerberosntlm` installer flag during Docker Desktop installation via the command line, if your proxy server is properly configured for Kerberos or NTLM authentication

-> [!NOTE]
+> [!TIP]
 >
 > Docker Desktop also supports the use of [SOCKS5 proxies](../networking.md#socks5-proxy-support).

-### Network
+## Network

 > [!NOTE]
 >